 - India (Kindle | Audible)* Pre-orders in India are not available.

 We spent a lot of money and time creating 3,000 copies of the physical book that we gave away to members of the Learning Community.
 But then we were out of books, and people sent me emails.
 A lot of emails.
 Too many emails.

 For those of you who missed out on volume one, my friend and fellow LC member Matt Mullenweg got a copy and reached out telling me he wanted to make it more available in the world.
 We’re going to partner with Automattic and WordPress, to print more copies of v1, v2, and hopefully v3-5 as well.
 The books will be co-branded and more widely available.
 As for timing … stay tuned.

 Audible wanted a 6-month exclusive, and we gave them one.
 We won’t be doing that for subsequent volumes.

 Volume Two: Physics, Chemistry, and Biology

 Building on the idea that learning worldly wisdom improves our decisions and our outcomes, and leads to a more meaningful life, volume 2 of The Great Mental Models series explains the foundational concepts of physics, chemistry, and biology, demonstrating the value of having these models in your toolkit.
 These fundamental concepts are everywhere, and if you want to make decisions based on how the world really works, thereby improving your chances of success, then these are critical models to understand.
-Each chapter explains the key concepts of the science, and then explores how to use them as a model through examining historical examples.
+Each chapter explains the key concepts of and then explores how to use them as a model through examining historical examples.

 When will Volume Two be Available?

 No idea.
 Hopefully this year in kindle/audio.
 The physical book might be delayed.
+Maybe not.